srimuthurajesh/Tech-Notes/Java/Language/01_java_core.md

 2. Explicit casting ```int a = (int) 3.14;	//3```
 Byte -> short -> int -> long -> float -> double

+Note: typecasting char to int will give unicode.
+A=65, a=97
 ## Packages & import:
 > Collection of similar classes, interfaces and sub packages.